Focusing on the Needs of Multilingual Learners

-This project focuses on the needs of students with disabilities, English learners (ELs), and economically disadvantaged students within targeted support and improvement (TSI) and additional targeted support and improvement (ATSI) schools.
-The Nebraska Department of Education (NDE) identified 274 TSI and ATSI schools to receive assistance based on student group performance.
+The Nebraska Department of Education (NDE) is focusing on the needs of multilingual learners (MLs) within schools and districts that qualify for one of two levels of extra assistance, known as targeted support and improvement (TSI) and additional targeted support and improvement (ATSI).
+The NDE identified 100 TSI and ATSI schools to receive assistance based on ML student performance from 2019.

 Internet dead zones and 'thick' homework packets took an emotional toll on Navajo students during COVID-19 school year.
 They didn't give up!

 The automated teacher diversity district tool is designed to help state education agency staff support districts in identifying gaps in the diversity of their teacher workforces.

 The Region 11 CC and the Nebraska Department of Education co-developed an Equity-Based Continuous School Improvement Framework based on insights from this year’s Learning Community Series on supporting TSI/ATSI Schools.